- Jennifer Rocha

 Rocha was an assistant coach at Oregon for a year before going to WSU.
 She began her coaching career as a graduate assistant at Oklahoma in 1999.

-Rocha is a graduate of the University of Oklahoma and played for the Sooners from 1996 to 1998.
+Rocha is a graduate of the University of Oklahoma and played for the Sooners from 1996 through 1998.
 During her time as both a player and a coach, Rocha was a part of six consecutive NCAA Regional appearances, three Big 12 Conference titles, two Big 12 Tournament titles, two WCWS appearances and one national championship.
 She finished her playing career with a .721 winning percentage (43-17) and posted a 1.46 ERA.

 Prior to arriving at Oklahoma, Rocha played for Long Beach City College (LBCC) softball team for one season.
 She earned California Junior College Athletic Association (CJCAA) All-American honors in 1995 after leading LBCC to the California State Championship.
 She posted a 24-0 record and a 0.42 ERA while at LBCC.